pramos16/Project-3-Parsing/README.md

 In this code more log outs than log ins indicate a system glitch whereas in task #2 more log ins than log outs were irresponsible behavior.

 Task #4
+For task 4 we used the re function and file handling.
+We used loops to search the text for "@" and split it from the first half of the emails.

 ## Errors: